 Building on the success of her first Musical Rumpy Pumpy!
-Barbara is now writing and composing 'Cowboy Girls', an exuberant and moving Western set in the 1880's focusing on the lives of two young peasant Irish Girls, the fearless Maeve and her younger sister
+Barbara has written and composed 'Cowboy Girls', an exuberant and moving Western set in the 1880's focusing on the lives of two young peasant Irish Girls, the fearless Maeve and her younger sister

 Bridge, shy and stammering who escape from their harsh convent in Ireland to sail off to America and head West in the Gold Rush .